 Comments are welcome!

 Posted on July 18, 2018, in Art in general, Inspiration, Pearls from Artists, Quotes, Studio and tagged "Reclaiming Art in the Age of Artifice: A Treatise Critique and Call to Action", an outside call, art, artists, caves, early humans, flash of inspiration, history, humanity, invention, J.F.
 Martel, Picasso, theories, wanderlust, why we make art.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* #309.